Vertex Forward: Our animated video series

 Watch as we illustrate the underlying cause of sickle cell disease (SCD) and our work on an investigational gene-editing approach to potentially treat those living with SCD.

 Our focus on beta thalassemia

-Check out our illustrated explanation to beta thalassemia’s underlying biology and our work on an investigational gene-editing approach to potentially treat those living with beta thalassemia.
+Check out our illustrated explanation of beta thalassemia’s underlying biology and our work on an investigational gene-editing approach to potentially treat those living with beta thalassemia.